 So what is it that makes this sport so appealing?
 It doesn’t hurt that most courses are free and open to the public, and that you can play year-round – Milwaukee County and Madison have courses dedicated exclusively to winter play.

 While more serious players may carry as many as 20 discs in their backpack, Wendt suggests starting with a putter, which he likened to a catching Frisbee, a midrange and a driver.
 Tennis shoes will do for manicured parks.
 For more rugged courses you’ll want hiking boots.
 Scoring is like ball golf, although disc golf does have its own rule book.

-The Wisconsin Disc Golf Tour is now in its 25th year of coordinating tournaments – the season stretches March to October – with each tournament in a different area of the state, from Kenosha to Superior and everywhere in between.
-Some of those competitions attract upwards of 400 participants, with players earning points to qualify for the finale in October in Reedsville.
+The Wisconsin Disc Golf Tour has been coordinating tournaments for over 25 years – the season stretches March to October – with each tournament in a different area of the state, from Kenosha to Superior and everywhere in between.

 But even if you’re not destined for the competitive circuit, you can still enjoy a round of disc golf.
 Wendt estimates there may be as many as four million rounds played every year in Wisconsin, the majority by amateurs.